William Carlos Williams: Early life, family and education

+Career

+He published his first book, Poems, in 1909.
+Shortly after moving to his Ridge Road residence, his second book of poems, The Tempers, was published by a London press through the help of his friend Ezra Pound, whom he had met while studying at the University of Pennsylvania.

 Although his primary occupation was as a family doctor, Williams had a successful literary career as a poet.
 His work has a great affinity with painting, in which he had a lifelong interest.
 In addition to poetry (his main literary focus), he occasionally wrote short stories, plays, novels, essays, and translations.
 He practiced medicine by day and wrote at night.
 Early in his career, he briefly became involved in the Imagist movement through his friendships with Pound and H.D. (whom he had befriended during his medical studies at Penn), but soon he began to develop opinions that differed from theirs and his style changed to express his commitment to a modernist expression of his immediate environment.
 He was influenced by the "inarticulate poems" of his patients.

 In 1920, Williams was sharply criticized by many of his peers (including H.D., Pound and Wallace Stevens) when he published one of his more experimental books Kora in Hell: Improvisations.
 Pound called the work "incoherent" and H.D. thought the book was "flippant".
 The Dada artist and poet Baroness Elsa criticized Williams's sexual and artistic politics in her experimental prose poem review titled "Thee I call 'Hamlet of Wedding Ring'", published in The Little Review in March 1921.
 Williams had an affair with the Baroness, and published three poems in Contact, describing the forty-year-old as "an old lady" with "broken teeth [and] syphilis".